¡Uno!

-¡Uno! (stylized in all caps) is the ninth studio album by American rock band Green Day, released on September 21, 2012, by Reprise Records.
+¡Uno! (stylized in all caps) is the ninth studio album by the American rock band Green Day, released first in Australia on September 21, 2012, and released in the US on September 25, 2012, by Reprise Records.
 It is the first of three albums in the ¡Uno!, ¡Dos!, ¡Tré! trilogy, a series of studio albums released from September 2012 to December 2012.
 Green Day recorded the album from February to June 2012 at Jingletown Studios in Oakland, California.
-This is the band's first album recorded as a quartet, because touring guitarist Jason White joined the band in the studio to give the studio recordings a more live feel.
+This is the band's first album recorded as a quartet, as touring guitarist Jason White joined the band in the studio to give the studio recordings a more live feel.

 Artwork of the album was revealed in a video uploaded to YouTube and the track list of the album, which consist of 12 songs was announced on June 26, 2012.
 The first single from the album, titled "Oh Love", was released on July 16, 2012.
 The second single "Kill the DJ" was released on European iTunes Stores on August 14, 2012.
 The third single "Let Yourself Go" was released on the US iTunes Store on September 5, 2012, and a promotional single "Nuclear Family" was released on their YouTube channel on September 12, 2012.
 A music video for "Stay the Night" was released on Rolling Stone and their YouTube channel on September 24, 2012.

 ¡Uno! received generally positive reviews from music critics.
 It debuted at number two on the US Billboard 200 with first-week sales of 139,000 copies.
 The album also reached the top 10 of charts in numerous other countries.

 Background and recording

 In February 2012, Billie Joe Armstrong announced that the band was in the studio, recording material for a new album.
-In the statement, he said, "We are at the most prolific and creative time in our lives...
+In the statement, he said, "We are at the most prolific and creative time in our lives ...
 This is the best music we've ever written, and the songs just keep coming.
 Instead of making one album, we are making a three album trilogy.
 Every song has the power and energy that represents Green Day on all emotional levels.
 We just can't help ourselves ...
 We are going epic as fuck!"

 The band started work by rehearsing every other day and making songs.
 They recorded the album at Jingletown Studios in Oakland, California.
 The band recorded 37 songs and initially thought of making a double album.
-Armstrong suggested making a trilogy of albums like Van Halen's Van Halen I, Van Halen II and Van Halen III.
+Armstrong suggested making a trilogy of albums like Van Halen's Van Halen I (1978), Van Halen II (1979), and Van Halen III (1998).
 He stated in an interview, "The songs just kept coming, kept coming.
 I'd go, Maybe a double album?
 No, that's too much nowadays.
 Then more songs kept coming.
 And one day, I sprung it on the others: 'Instead of Van Halen I, II and III, what if it's Green Day I, II and III and we all have our faces on each cover?'"